 Adverse events and near-accidents are registered on an ongoing basis in order to prevent future injuries.
 By focusing on reporting and following up adverse events we hope to create a safer workplace.
-LSG has for example developed a non-conformity system where all injuries and accidents are recorded, and root causes analysed.
-The results are used to make improvements and prevent new injuries.

-- Planning and implementation of new technical concepts is focused on reducing the health and safety risk for employees.
+- LSG has for example developed a non-conformity system where all injuries and accidents are recorded, and root causes analysed.
+The results are used to make improvements and prevent new injuries. - Planning and implementation of new technical concepts is focused on reducing the health and safety risk for employees.
 One such measure is implementing "The Lerøy Standard" in all farming companies' routines and procedures.
-This ensures a strong Group standard for maritime operations, farming and purchasing of critical equipment. - All our employees have regular and documented training to ensure the health and safety for both themselves and their co-workers. - Our subsidiary FC has successfully implemented a "Health and Incident Prevention Committee" - a permanent program which also is extended to third party workers performing activities at FC's facilities.
-The program focuses on the shift from self-care to mutual-care concepts and corresponding training. - Austral has strengthened occupational health and safety leadership among their captains and employers.
-The company also supports local health initiatives. - We invest in proactive initiatives to improve employee health.
-In addition to training and capacity building, Austevoll Seafood works to make improvement that strengthens the health of our employees, like ensuring good ergonomics in the workplace, occupational health offerings, good fitness facilities, and various forms of organised training.
+This ensures a strong Group standard for maritime operations, farming and purchasing of critical equipment. - All our employees have regular and documented training to ensure the health and safety for both themselves and their co-workers - > FC have a "Health and Incident Prevention Committee" a permanent program which also is extended to third party workers performing activities at FC's facilities.
+The program focuses on the shift from self-care to mutual-care concepts and corresponding training. - Austral has strengthened occupational health and safety standards and have both supported and initiated a number of different local health initiatives related to COVID-19. - Austevoll Seafood invest in proactive initiatives to improve employee health.
+In addition to training and capacity building, The Group works to make improvement that strengthens the health of our employees, like ensuring good ergonomics in the workplace, occupational health offerings, good fitness facilities, and various forms of organised training.